 Undervalued Marijuana Stocks & Cannabis Investing

 As it turns out, there is a large buildup of short interest in pot stocks and this is presenting itself with an opportunity to invest in profitable pot stocks; these are undervalued marijuana stocks.

-This short interest is merited with companies like Canopy Growth CGC stock and Aurora Cannabis ACG stock.
-These are companies that I wonder if they will be able to continue over the longterm being solvent as they have very high operations along costs, low gross margins, and ultimately may run out fo cash.
+This short interest is merited with companies like Canopy Growth CGC stock and Aurora Cannabis ACB stock.
+But, not so much with Trulieve TCNNF Stock, one of the best cannabis stocks you can buy.
+However, these are companies that I wonder if they will be able to continue over the longterm being solvent as they have very high operations along costs, low gross margins, and ultimately may run out fo cash.
 To be sure, Canopy Growth has some $1.75B in cash remaining.
 But, they burn through some $150M in cash every quarter.
 They will have to raise cash somehow or, take a different pathway forward.